New book, coming February 25th, 2025!

 She started her creative career in the theater, appearing in the original Broadway cast of Merrily We Roll Along, the cult flop-turned-beloved Stephen Sondheim/George Furth musical featured in the 2016 documentary, Best Worst Thing That Ever Could Have Happened (now streaming on Netflix).
 She studied acting and film and television writing at NYU, and comedy writing and improv with the Groundlings.
 Her work as a lyricist/librettist for musical theatre has made her a three-time winner of the Richard Rodgers Award, administered by the American Academy of Arts and Letters.

 An unabashed story structure nerd, Maryrose is a deep believer in the power of well-structured, gorgeously written narratives to have a lasting impact.
 She offers training and mentorship for writers through her own program, called Path of the Storyteller.
-She’s taught fiction writing at CUNY-Lehman College and NYU’s Gallatin School, and is proud to serve on the faculty of the Stony Brook Children’s Literature Fellows program.
+She’s taught fiction writing at CUNY-Lehman College and NYU’s Gallatin School, and served on the faculty of the Stony Brook Children’s Literature Fellows program.